Think different: Apple Color Emoji

-Several emoji glyphs in Apple's Apple Color Emoji font contain portions of the text of "Crazy Ones”, including 1F4CB ‘Clipboard’, 1F4C3 ‘Page with Curl’, 1F4C4 ‘Page facing up’, 1F4D1 ‘Bookmark Tabs’ and 1FA99 ‘Coin’.
+Several emoji glyphs in Apple's Apple Color Emoji font contain portions of the text of "Crazy Ones", including 1F4CB 'Clipboard', 1F4C3 'Page with Curl', 1F4C4 'Page facing up', 1F4DC 'Scroll', 1F4DD 'Memo', 1F4D1 'Bookmark Tabs', 1F4D6 'Open Book', 1F9FE 'Receipt', and 1FA99 'Coin'.

 Other media

 A portion of the text is recited in the trailer for Jobs, a biographical drama film of Steve Jobs' life.
 Ashton Kutcher, as Jobs, is shown recording the audio for the trailer in the film's final scene.

+The 2015 film Steve Jobs depicts a screening of "Crazy Ones" during the unveiling of the iMac G3.
+In addition to being seen on screen, the campaign is referenced by the story multiple times: The film's fictionalized version of Steve Wozniak compares himself to John Lennon before being visually juxtaposed with Lennon's frame in "Crazy Ones"; a mock-up poster including Alan Turing in the campaign is rejected when Jobs realizes that Turing is not recognizable (allowing another character to comment on the myth that Turing inspired the Apple Logo); and Jobs' daughter Lisa Brennan-Jobs mocks the phrasing of "Think Different" as opposed to the grammatically-correct "Think Differently".

 The Richard Dreyfuss audio version is used in the introduction of the first episode of The Crazy Ones, a podcast provided by Ricochet, hosted by Owen Brennan and Patrick Jones.

-Parodies

-The Simpsons episode "Mypods and Boomsticks" pokes fun at the slogan, writing it "Think differently", a grammatically standard exclamation (which the slogan is not unless used as noun for the act of thinking).

-For Steam's release on Mac OS X, Valve has released a Left 4 Dead–themed advertisement featuring Francis, whose in-game spoken lines involve him hating various things.
-The given slogan is "I hate different."
-Subsequently, for Team Fortress 2s release on Mac, a trailer was released which concludes with "Think bullets".

-Aiura parodies this through the use of "Think Crabbing" in its opening.